 How to clean bath jets

-Before cleaning your jets for the first time, check the manufacturer's manual.
+Before cleaning your bath jets for the first time, check the manufacturer's manual.
 Some manufacturers recommend closing the air controls, while others recommend leaving them open during cleaning and certain manufacturers recommend specific cleansers for their jets.

 1. Fill the bath until the jets are covered by 5-8cm of hot water.